Contents

 What’s Your Function?

-Note: This talk was presented at the the Northwest C++ User’s Group.
+Note: This talk was presented at the Northwest C++ User’s Group.
 The slides linked from here are generated from a Jupyter notebook and are under development.

 Date: 2022-08-31, 2022-05-05